Enselic/git-repo-language-trends/README.md

 @ 2.00GHz**) it counts ~400 000 lines per second.

 # TODO
+* Fix CI to use Python 3.6 for app
 * print info when auto caclulating extensions to use
 * Print output file path
 * Support tsv and csv